-MFRS 15 replaces the guidance in MFRS 111 Construction Contracts, MFRS 118 Revenue, IC Int 13 Customer Loyalty Programmes, IC Int 15 Agreements for Construction of Real Estate, IC Int 18 Transfers of Assets from Customers and IC Int 131 Revenue - Barter Transactions Involving Advertising Services.
+MFRS 15 replaces the guidance in MFRS 111 Construction Contracts, MFRS 118 Revenue, IC Interpretation ("IC Int") 13 Customer Loyalty Programmes, IC Int 15 Agreements for Construction of Real Estate, IC Int 18 Transfers of Assets from Customers and IC Int 131 Revenue - Barter Transactions Involving Advertising Services.
 Upon adoption of MFRS 15, it is expected that the timing of revenue recognition might be different as compared with the current practices.

 The adoption of MFRS 15 will result in a change in accounting policy.
-The Group is currently assessing the financial impact of adopting MFRS 15.
+The Group and the Company are currently assessing the financial impact of adopting MFRS 15.